Our Executive Team

 Ailsa Liu Digital Storyteller

 Ailsa is a creative professional passionate about intersections of technology and art.
-She is undertaking a Bachelor of Fine Arts and Arts complemented by experiences across facilitating creative writing, arts skills and coding workshops, audio visual tech, digital live streaming.
+She is equiped with experiences across facilitating creative writing, arts skills and coding workshops, audio-visual tech, digital live streaming and a Bachelor of Fine Arts/ Arts.

 Ailsa is dedicated to participating in marginalised communities by skill sharing, mentoring and art-making.
-She also makes sound art, performance work and shares fiction and poetry with the world.
+She also makes sound art, performance, fiction and poetry.
 She is exploring liminal spaces and identities, cultural practice, conflicting feelings and discordant sounds.

 Partner Logo